 npx playwright init-agents --loop=vscode

 This creates configuration and instruction files for each agent.
 When Playwright updates, re-run the init command to regenerate these definitions.
-The Playwright CLI supports multiple loop options such as vscode
+The Playwright CLI supports multiple loop options such as vscode, claude, and opencode for different environments.

 The role of MCP (model context protocol)